In this explainer, we will learn how to translate a real-life problem into a system of equations and to find its solution(s).

 Example 4: Solving Word Problems Using Systems of Equations

 In a test with 20 questions, marks are awarded for each correct answer and marks are deducted for each incorrect answer.
-Noah answered 12 questions correctly and 8 questions incorrectly, and he scored 44 points.
-Chloe answered 14 questions correctly and 6 questions incorrectly, and she scored 58 points.
+Adam answered 12 questions correctly and 8 questions incorrectly, and he scored 44 points.
+Nada answered 14 questions correctly and 6 questions incorrectly, and she scored 58 points.
 How many points were deducted for each incorrect answer?

-We can use Chloe’s test information to form the equation
+We can use Nada’s test information to form the equation

 We now have a system of two equations that we can solve using standard methods.
 Here, we will use elimination.
 If we multiply the first equation through by 3 and the second equation through by 4, our system becomes